TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 In the future, this daemon may also manage other long-running processes such as `chifra scrape` and `chifra monitors`, but for now, it's only managing the API server.

-The `--grpc` option turns on a GRPC server that may speed up certain command such as `chifra names`, although this option is experimental and therefore not recommended for production use.

-If the default port for the API server is in use, you may change it with the `--port` option.
+If the default port for the API server is in use, you may change it with the `--url` option.

 To get help for any command, please see the API documentation on our website.
 But, you may also run `chifra --help` or `chifra <cmd> --help` on your command line to get help.